Predicting Personas Using Mechanic Frequencies and Game State Traces: Background

 Though there is no universally accepted definition for what a ``game mechanic'' is, there are several popular definitions.
 Jarvinen~\cite{jarvinen2008games} characterizes game mechanics as functional game features which allow the player to interact with the game state for achieving a desired goal state.
 Sicart~\cite{Sicart2008DefiningGM} defines game mechanics as an action which is triggered by an agent to interact with the game world.

 There are many ways to use mechanics to analyze player behavior and even generate content.
-Green et al.~\cite{green2017press,green2018atdelfi} defines ``critical mechanics'' as the set of game mechanics which need to be triggered to reach the win state.
-They use search based methods to find the critical mechanics to use as content for automated video game tutorial generation.
+Green et al.~\cite{green2017press,green2018atdelfi} define ``critical mechanics'' as the set of game mechanics which need to be triggered to reach the win state.
+They use search based methods to find the critical mechanics to use as an input for automated video game tutorial generation.
 Silva et al. generate compact heuristics (i.e. mechanical instructions) for blackjack~\cite{silva2016blackjack} and post-flop poker~\cite{silva2018poker}.
-Khalifa et al.~\cite{khalifa2019intentional} generates level snippets called ``scenes,'' which spotlight the use of mechanics to complete successfully, which Green et al.~\cite{green2020mario} builds upon to develop entire levels in the Mario AI Framework~\cite{togelius2010mario} using ``scene stitching.''
-Charity et al.~\cite{charity2020mech} uses the quality diversity algorithm known ``Map Elites'' to illuminate mechanic design space for several video games within the GVGAI framework.
-Mechanic Miner~\cite{cook2013mechanic} evolves mechanics for 2D puzzle-platform games, using \emph{Reflection}\footnote{https://code.google.com/archive/p/reflections/} to find a new game mechanic then generate levels that utilize it.
+Khalifa et al.~\cite{khalifa2019intentional} generate Super Mario Bros (Nintendo, 1985) level snippets called ``scenes,'' which spotlight the use of mechanics to complete successfully, which Green et al.~\cite{green2020mario} build upon to develop entire levels in the Mario AI Framework~\cite{togelius2010mario} using ``scene stitching.''
+Charity et al.~\cite{charity2020mech} uses the quality diversity algorithm known as ``Map Elites'' to illuminate the mechanic design space for several video games within the GVGAI framework.
+Mechanic Miner~\cite{cook2013mechanic} evolves mechanics for 2D puzzle-platform games, using Reflection to find a new game mechanic then generate levels that utilize it.
 With the the \emph{Gemini} system~\cite{summerville2017mechanics}, users can input mechanics to generate information about the game's affordances~\cite{mateas2001preliminary}.
 Mappy~\cite{osborn2017automatic} and the updated Mappyland~\cite{osborn2021mappyland} can transform a series of button presses into a graph of room associations, transforming movement mechanics into level maps for Nintendo Entertainment System games.

+None of the above research proposes using mechanical frequencies as an aggregated representation of an entire playtrace, which is what we do in this paper.
+However, they do use mechanics to perform complex analysis on players, to provide content for players, and to estimate player behavioral patterns, which supports our proposed representation.